 - A training session is scheduled between the user and a WUCCI staff member.
 This training session typically lasts ~2 hours and provides the user with an orientation on the basic operation of the microscope in question.
 At the end of this training session, the user is granted Level I access where they are able to book time on the microscope during business hours (Monday – Friday, 8am – 6pm) when a staff member is present to assist if needed.

 - After 10 sessions, when the user has demonstrated competency in the safe operation of the microscope, they are granted Level II access when they can use the microscope 24/7 unsupervised.

-- If additional training is required, i.e. for other advanced imaging modalities, they are scheduled with the scientific director, Dr. Fitzpatrick.
+- If additional training is required, i.e. for other advanced imaging modalities, they can be scheduled with a staff member.

 The WUCCI periodically holds multi-day workshops focused on a specific area of cellular imaging.
 These typically have been a combination of theoretical lectures and hands-on instrument time.
 These have included:

 - Correlative Light and Electron Microscopy